Control flow: Loop system cross-reference table

+Non-local

-Many programming languages, especially those favoring more dynamic styles of programming, offer constructs for non-local control flow.
-These cause the flow of execution to jump out of a given context and resume at some predeclared point.
-Conditions, exceptions and continuations are three common sorts of non-local control constructs; more exotic ones also exist, such as generators, coroutines and the async keyword.
+Many programming languages, especially those favoring more dynamic styles of programming, offer constructs for non-local control flow which cause execution to jump from the current execution point to a predeclared point.
+Notable examples follow.

-Conditions
+Condition handling

+The earliest Fortran compilers supported statements for handling exceptional conditions including IF ACCUMULATOR OVERFLOW, IF QUOTIENT OVERFLOW, and IF DIVIDE CHECK.
+In the interest of machine independence, they were not included in FORTRAN IV and the Fortran 66 Standard.
+However, since Fortran 2003 it is possible to test for numerical issues via calls to functions in the IEEE_EXCEPTIONS module.

 PL/I has some 22 standard conditions (e.g., ZERODIVIDE SUBSCRIPTRANGE ENDFILE) which can be raised and which can be intercepted by: ON condition action; Programmers can also define and use their own named conditions.

 Like the unstructured if, only one statement can be specified so in many cases a GOTO is needed to decide where flow of control should resume.

 Unfortunately, some implementations had a substantial overhead in both space and time (especially SUBSCRIPTRANGE), so many programmers tried to avoid using conditions.